 We have noticed a growing trend in mobile design where large fonts occupy the bulk of the screen.
 Well, we are all for enhanced visibility.
 But it must not sacrifice navigation.
 An overly large font size only squeezes in lesser text into the same area.
 This means that a user has to scroll more to read the same amount of text.

 Work on a middle ground.
 While this is not set in stone, there’s a thumb rule we follow.
 We use 16-point font paragraph size for website headers on mobile screens.
 The same headers are 20-point on the desktop version.
-Primary copy is generally 14-point, while supplemental copy is 12.
-This is neither small enough to cause squinting, nor large enough to affect readability.
+The primary copy is generally 14-point, while the supplemental copy is 12.
+This is neither small enough to cause squinting nor large enough to affect readability.

 #7 – Best tips for mobile website design – CTA Buttons

 If there’s anything that deserves more importance, it’s your CTA buttons.
 Buy Now, Contact Us & Fill the Form.
 Ensure that your buttons get the attention they deserve.
 These are crucial in meeting your business goal conversions.
 44 pixels x 44 pixels is a reasonable size for buttons on mobile-friendly websites.

 #8 – Do away with the pop-ups